mcwalrus/go-generics/README.md

 # go-generics

 Conventional generics written in Go.
+Please use at your own discretion.